-Employers are required to manage noise in accordance with the hierarchy of control measures described below:
+Employers are required to manage noise by the hierarchy of control measures described below:

 1. Maintenance Guidelines

 The amount of noise generated by machines can be significantly reduced with routine maintenance.
-Maintenance consists of:
+Maintenance consists of the following:

 2. Noise Management

-- Lessen the material’s vibration while it is being cut or ground by working near the work area.
+- Lessen the material’s vibration while cutting or ground by working near the work area

 - Use the tool outdoors whenever possible, but be cautious of the noise it may cause in nearby locations.

-- To minimize reflected sound, cover surfaces near the grinding area with acoustic absorption materials or use perforated metal-faced fiberglass insulation.
+- Cover surfaces near the grinding area with acoustic absorption materials to minimize reflected sound or use perforated metal-faced fiberglass insulation.